Categorical Chern character and braid groups: Chern functor

 where $\scZ_{\CH} = \frg\times G\times\frg\times G\times \frb$ and the embedding $\emi$ is generated by the natural inclusion $\frnD\hookrightarrow \frb$ combined with the adjoint action \(\emi(X,g,Y,h)=(\Ad_h Y,g,X,h,Y)\).
 The map \(\pi_{\dr}\) is a projection on the first three factors.

-Let us also point out that a formula for co-Chern functor in this section requires many clarifications and correction: it is not immediately clear what is the adjoint functor to the restriction of \(B^2\)-equivariant structure to the \(B_\Delta\)-equivariant structure.
-We spell out the omitted technical in the next subsection.
+Let us also point out that a formula for co-Chern functor in this section requires many clarifications and correction: it is not immediately clear what is an adjoint functor to the restriction of \(B^2\)-equivariant structure to the \(B_\Delta\)-equivariant structure.
+We spell out the omitted technical details in the next subsection where we also introduce maps \(j^0,f_\Delta\) in the commuting diagram: